-All laps under the control of the Pace/Safety Car shall be counted as Race laps.
+Excluding the scheduled pace lap(s), all laps under the control of the Pace/Safety Car shall be counted as Race laps.

 3 ENTRANTS AND DRIVERS

 3.1 CASC-OR RACE LICENCES

 - 3.1.1 CASC-OR shall establish standards for granting CASC-OR Race Licences, including: - a) CASC-OR Probationary Race Licence; - b) CASC-OR Regional Race Licence; - c) CASC-OR Temporary Race Licence. - 3.1.2 Procedures for application for and granting these licences are contained in Appendix E Licences, hereto. - 3.1.3 DISPLAY OF CASC-OR LOGO ON COMPETING VEHICLES